Nirmalkumar-007/VIRTUAL-REALITY-FOR-ROBOTICS-SPIDRONE/README.md

 of the mentioned tools are described below.
 - #### UNREAL ENGINE:
-   - Unreal Engine is a complete suite of creation tools for game development, archi- textural, and automotive visualization, linear film and television content creation, broadcast and live event production, training and simulation, and other real-time applications.
+   - Unreal Engine is a complete suite of creation tools for game development, archi- textural, and automotive visualization, linear film and television content creation, broadcast, and live event production, training and simulation, and other real-time applications.
+   - The Unreal engine has a lot of versions with advanced features.
+For this task, we used unreal engine version 4.27 for simulating the drone in the environment.
+   - MARKET PLACE: This is a place where we can get the landscapes, foliages, effects, and many features required to fulfill a project.
+We used most of the features in our project.

 - #### MICROSOFT AIRSIM: